Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 • Multiple authors MUST go in a single author field, separated by the literal word and (see example below)

-• Values which are purely numeric (eg years) may omit the curly braces;
+• Values which are purely numeric (eg year and month) may omit the curly braces;

 • Months and editions MUST be numbers (and may therefore omit the curly braces); DO NOT include ordinal indicators like th or st;